CHNZYX/Auto_Simulated_Universe/README_ENG.md

 **First-time Setup**

-Double-click `install_requirements.bat` to install the required libraries.
+Double-click `envs.ps1` to install the required libraries.

 Enter the game and teleport the character to Herta's office.
-Then double-click `align.bat`, switch back to the game interface, and wait for the camera angle transition or spinning to finish.
+Then double-click `align.ps1`, switch back to the game interface, and wait for the camera angle transition or spinning to finish.

-If `align.bat` crashes, you can try running the following command as an administrator:
+If `align.ps1` crashes, you can try running the following command as an administrator:

 ```plaintext
 python align_angle.py